MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-class-sizef-constructors.md

-﻿---
-Description: 'This topic lists the constructors of the SizeF class.
-For a complete class listing, see SizeF Class.' ms.assetid: '4aeaaead-0abb-48c3-a152-54b589d59646'
-title: 'SizeF.SizeF constructors'
 ---
+Description: This topic lists the constructors of the SizeF class.
+For a complete class listing, see SizeF Class. ms.assetid: 4aeaaead-0abb-48c3-a152-54b589d59646
+title: SizeF.SizeF constructors
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
+---

 # SizeF.SizeF constructors

-This topic lists the constructors of the [**SizeF**](-gdiplus-class-sizef-class.md) class.
+This topic lists the constructors of the [**SizeF**](/windows/win32/gdiplustypes/nl-gdiplustypes-sizef?branch=master) class.
 For a complete class listing, see **SizeF Class**.

 ### Overload list